 Between the years of 2020 and 2030, the number of Funeral Attendants is expected to change by 3.3%, and there should be roughly 5,800 open positions for Funeral Attendants every year.

 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Funeral Attendant are usually higher in their Social, Enterprising, and Realistic interests.
+Compared to most occupations, those who work as a Funeral Attendant are usually higher in their Social, Realistic, and Enterprising interests.

 Funeral Attendants typically have very strong Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 Also, Funeral Attendants typically have moderate Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.